thndrbrrr/gimp-stable-boy/README.md

 - Scripts
   - X/Y plot

+> ℹ️ Stable Boy's menu items will be grayed out if no image is open.

 ### Model selection

 Stable Boy currently doesn't have an option to choose the model.
 You'll have to do that in WebUI.
 Loading an inpainting model is recommended.